Adesdesk/use-Phantom-Wallet/README.md

 ## License

-* This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE.md file for details
+* This project is licensed under the MIT LICENSE - see the LICENSE.md file for details